stackrox/kube-linter/docs/configuring-kubelinter.md

 ## Ignore paths

-To ignore checks on files or direcotry under certain paths, add ignored paths to `ignorePaths`.
+To ignore checks on files or directories under certain paths, add ignored paths to `ignorePaths`.
 ```yaml
 checks:
   ignorePaths: